 The SRCP protocol was created by the der Moba model railroad group as a standard way of connecting "client" user programs to a "server", which in turn connects to the model railroad.
-There are a number of model railroad SRCP servers available, which in turn can currently connect to the layout via Intellibox and Marklin 605x control units and the Lenz interfaces.
-There is also a server available that can directly create DCC signals via an RS232 inteface, which DCC booster(s) can then use to power the layout.
+There are a number of model railroad SRCP servers available, which in turn can currently connect to the layout via Intellibox and Märklin 605x control units and the Lenz interfaces.
+Also available is a server that can directly create DCC signals via an RS232 interface, which DCC booster(s) can then use to power the layout.
 Other SRCP demons with other connections are being developed all the time.

-Configuring JMRITo use an SRCP connection, select "SRCP Server" as a protocol under the preferences.
+To use an SRCP connection, select "SRCP Server" as a protocol under the Preferences.

 Then fill in the port number.
 This can be obtained from the configuration for your SRCP server.

 There's a lot of good information on SRCP and how it fits into an overall model-railroad system on der-moba.de (in German).